aaviator42/ZaapRemote/README.md

 * `<method>`: Accepts a string.
 Use "GET", "PUT", "POST", "DELETE", whatever.
 * `<URL>`: The URL of the API
 * `<params>`: An array containing parameters that will be encoded into the query string.
 For example, `array("userid" = "1234")` becomes `<URL>/?userid=1234`.
   Optional.
 Don't use if your URL already has queries attached to it, it'll break the URL, just pass `NULL`.
+Optional.
 * `<payload>`: Data (probably an array) to be JSON-encoded and transmitted in the request body.
 Optional.

 ## Requirements